430058Mauger1/Unit-15-Assignment-2/docs/README.md

 ![Alt text](../assets/img/Carousel2.png)

-In the alternative design I changed the job specification section to a carousel because otherwise there would need to be multiple different pages if there were more then one job available, this helps the code be more maintainable by reducing the amount of code.
+I decided to go with this design because I changed the job specification section to a carousel because otherwise there would need to be multiple different pages if there were more then one job available, this helps the code be more maintainable by reducing the amount of code.
+This design also makes the website easier to navigate because there will be less pages.

 #### A Bootstrap Navbar